 The tax year runs from 6 April to 5 April the following year.

-ISAs are a brilliant vehicle for growing your wealth tax-free but the rules are complicated and seemingly made up by a bureaucrat with a grudge against humanity.
+ISAs are a superb vehicle for growing your wealth tax-free.
+But the rules are complicated – seemingly made up by a bureaucrat with a grudge against mankind.

-The purpose of this article is to help you make the most of your ISA allowance.
-We aim to iron out the many wrinkles within the system that aren’t readily apparent on the government’s ISA pages .
+So this article is here to help you make the most of your ISA allowance.

 What is an ISA?

-ISA stands for Individual Savings Account, and it’s the UK’s top tax-free account for savings and investments that you want to access before retirement age.
-ISAs are known as a tax-free wrapper because they legally protect the assets inside the account from these taxes:
+ISA stands for Individual Savings Account.
+It’s the UK’s most important tax-free account for those savings and investments you want to access before retirement age.

 - Dividend income tax on dividends paid by shares and equity funds.